MichaelT-178/SPM-Rest-Api/README.md

-# SP Api
+# SPM Api
-This is the Rest Api I use for the Reviews in the SP app.
+This is the Rest Api I use for the Reviews in the SPM app.

 ## How to Setup This Project